cs573-21s/03-experiment/README.md

 - Perhaps if we had more time, we would collect more data from more users to more accurately narrow down these results and report any differences in the findings.<br>

 ### Overall
 Based on our data from two trials, we did not find that pie charts were the hardest graph to read.
-Ultimately, it appears to us that to accurately read the values from a chart depends may simply depend on the users cognitive ability.
+Ultimately, it appears to us that to accurately read the values from a chart may simply depend on the users cognitive ability.
 While our data suggests pie and bar charts over radial and stacked, we may find different results if we attempted a third trial with new users.
 Overall, bar charts had the lowest average error, but the pie chart performed much better compared to the results of the Cleveland experiment.
 <img src="img/charts-secondtrial-extrapart-combined.png" width="500">

 Achevements